Skip to main content

 New Indication for Colonoscopy: High Value Target Captured.

-This past week, I had a once-in-a-career event.
-Indeed, if I didn’t already author a blog, this episode would have been the catalyst to begin one.
+Here's a once-in-a-career event for a gastroenterologist.
+Indeed, if I didn’t already author a blog, this episode might have been the catalyst to begin one.
 As I write this, I am not certain which category label to assign to this post.
 I will likely include it in General Whistleblowing rather than create a new category called Search and Rescue.

 Gastroenterologists are not just healers of the alimentary canal.
 Yes, we are consumed with issues of mastication, salivation, rumination, trituration (GI power word), secretion, digestion, propulsion and elimination.
 But, we are so much more than this.
 We are poised to serve humanity in so many ways beyond medicine.